tranvansang/express-authenticators/README.md

 - Pre-configured for popular providers: Apple, Google, Facebook, Foursquare, Github, Twitter, LinkedIn, LINE, Pinterest, Tumblr, Instagram.
 - Pre-configured for popular scopes: email, profile, etc. with account fetching for basic user information.
-- The original OAuth/OAuth2 classes are available for customized providers.
+- OAuth/OAuth2 utilities are available for customizing new providers.
-- The only dependencies are `r3986`.
+- The only dependencies are `r3986` and `jws` (`jws` is required for Google and Apple token check).
-- Modern NodeJS.
-Although, it requires NodeJS >= v14.17.0 to use the `randomUUID()` function.
 - Strongly typed with TypeScript.
 - Support PKCE([Proof Key for Code Exchange](https://oauth.net/2/pkce/)).
 - Generic and pure interface.
 Do not depend on any framework.